Hornbill-Docs/esp-fundamentals/esp-fundamentals/about/accessibility-report-wcag-2-2.md

 ### Results for Level 2 (AA)
 There are 24 checks in total for Level 2

-21 are fully met.
-1 is not met and 2 are not applicable.
+22 are fully met and 2 are not applicable.

 ### Results for Level 3 (AAA)
 There are 31 checks in total for Level 3